03 Feb 2021 Winter riding challenges

 For some, lunging a horse might be akin to practicing piano scales- repetitive and uninspiring.
 A change in perspective arises with a few questions when asked with riding in mind.

 Does your body move in a relaxed or rigid state?
 Where are you in relation to your horse?
 Too close to the shoulder or positioned near its haunches to drive energy forward?
-Are your horse’s ears positioned towards your body and commands?
+Are your horse’s ears set towards your body and commands?
 Is your horse’s eye following you or a rider entering the arena?
 How do your energy and clear signals influence your horse’s change in gaits?

 On bitterly cold days, I haul out the coffee-table sized ball for a game of equine soccer.
 The force and accuracy of Darcy’s powerful nose force me to run between quarter lines.
 I think he’s just trying to make sure I meet my daily step goal!